 You can make up your own mind which is better, you may disagree and that’s ok.
 Photography, like art is down to personal preference and taste.
 The original shot is the title image for this post, and the handheld shot is below.

 It’s a shame I didn’t spend more time reviewing the image while I was there.
-I may have spent a little more time trying different compositions and get a shot like the one above, just with a slightly longer shutter speed.
+I may have spent a little more time trying different compositions and getting a shot like the one above, just with a slightly longer shutter speed.
 Like everything, this is a learning experience and something I will remember next time I’m out in the field.

 Thanks for stopping by and taking the time to read my ramblings.
 I hope you learn something from them.